Trusts for vulnerable people

 They then work out what the beneficiary would have to pay if the gains had come directly to them.

-They can claim the difference between these two amounts as a reduction on what they have to pay in Capital Gains Tax using form SA905.
+They can claim the difference between these 2 amounts as a reduction on what they have to pay in Capital Gains Tax using form SA905.

-This special Capital Gains Tax treatment doesn’t apply in the tax year when the beneficiary dies.
+This special Capital Gains Tax treatment does not apply in the tax year when the beneficiary dies.

 These are the situations when trusts for vulnerable people get special Inheritance Tax treatment: